HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 }
 {{</highlight>}}

-A For Loops starts with the `for` Keyword followed by brackets.
+A *for loop* starts with the `for` Keyword followed by parentheses.
 The first thing is our tally list / Initializer.
-It works exaclty like creating any other variable in Unity.
-The three parts of a loop separeted by a semicolon.
+It works exactly like creating any other variable in Unity, but you *have* to initialize it.
+What’s also to note is: Counting in computer science almost always starts with 0.
+Thus we will start with `int i = 0`!
+The three parts of a loop are separated by a semicolon.
 Next up is the condition.
-Conditions in for loops check if you counter is higher or lower then a certain threshold and if it evaluates to false the loop will stop.
+Conditions in for loops check if your counter is higher or lower then a certain threshold and if it evaluates to false the loop will stop.
 Last is the iterator which counts up.
-In this case the `i++` just means the variable I will be increased by one after each iteration.
-You could also put `i+2` to always add two to the number.
+In this case the `i++` just means the variable `i` will be increased by one after each iteration.
+You could also put `i+1`.Actually you could advance your initializer in any stepsize: `i + 2`, `i+100`.
+They all work fine.
 In the curly brackets follows the code to run.
-Here we just run a counter in the console.
+In the above counter we just print the value of our counter `i` to the console.

-So that’s it for the theory.
-Let’s take a look at this in action.
-As we want to stay flexible with this, we will create some variables to first.
+### Arrays
+That’s it for the theory, let put this into practice.
+Earlier, when were discussing Instantiation, we said we need a variable to create a reference to our objects.
+But creating five variables, each to hold a cuboid would be very inefficient again.
+That’s why we also need to introduce Arrays.
+Arrays hold many things of one same type.
+A list in essence, except that they aren’t really list because list exist as well and you see.. this is messed up.
+Anyway...
+Arrays hold things of the same *type*.
+Like *float* or *integer*.
+Or *GameObject*!
+Creating Arrays is simple.
+You create them like any variable, but add `[]` after the type.
 {{<highlight c>}}
-public GameObject SquarePrefab; public int numberOfSquares = 3; public float shrink = 0.1f; private List<GameObject> squareList = new List<GameObject>(); public Gradient myColors = new Gradient();
+private GameObject[] myGameObjectArray;
 {{</highlight>}}

-Of course we still have the reference to our prefab in place.
-Next we create a variable to propagte the number of squares we want to create to the Unity Editor.
-We will also need to somehow define a way of scaling our squares with each iteration, so we add a shrinking factor.
-Next up is a `List<GameObject>` object.
-As it’s an Object we ne to create it using the `new` keyword.
-Lists are pretty much exactly what you expect them to be.
-They hold a List of things, but we need to specify what kind of things we want it to keep track of.
-In our case that’s GameObjects.
-Last up is a Gradient.
-We can define a Gradient and the evaluate the Color at a certain point.
-This will help us define good and harmonious colors.
-Defining the colors willl be done in the Unity Editor with the color picker.

-So now we need to look at the for loop which goes into the `Start()`  Function.
+Now we have created the Array, but we didn’t initialize it and thus can’t use it.
+The thing with Arrays is, that they always have a fixed length.
+So in the moment you *initialize* the array, you need to specify how many items you want to store in your list.
+For our cuboids, it’s as simple as this:
 {{<highlight c>}}
-for (int i = 0; i < numberOfSquares; i++) 	{
-	}
+private GameObject[] cuboids = new GameObject[5];
 {{</highlight>}}

-Starting the expressionwith the `for` Keyword we create a counter variable `i` and set it to 0.
-You could start with a different number, but typically 0 makes the most sense.
-Next up is the Condition to check for after each iteration.
-Here we use the variable we created earlier.
-This allows for artist control inside the Unity Editor.
-The last bit is the iterator.
-So this initializes our loop.
-Let’s look at the Code within the loop line by line.
+With arrays we simply have to specify the length of the Array again in brackets.
+But what if you wanted to do this based on a variable?
+You can create the variable for this on global scope and then initialize the array in `Start()` or `Update()`.
 {{<highlight c>}}
-for (int i = 0; i < numberOfSquares; i++) 	{     squareList.Add(Instantiate(SquarePrefab, Vector3.back * i/100, Quaternion.identity));
+    private GameObject[] myGameObjects;
+    public int arraySize = 5;
+    // Start is called before the first frame update void Start()
+    {
+        myGameObjects = new GameObject[arraySize];
+    }
 {{</highlight>}}

-I guess this is the first line that could look really intimidating, but it’s not.
-Just try to read it kinda like english.
-To the `squareList` we `Add` something.
-That something does not exist yet, so we Instantiate it, just like we did before.
-What do we Instatntiate?
-Our `SquarePrefab`.
-Where?
-At a Vector pointing back multiplied by out Initializer divided by 100.
-This is what makes loops powerful.
-On the first iteration `i` equals 0 so, the position of the first square will be `(0,0,0)`.
-In the next iteration `i` equals 1 and `i/100` will equate to 0.01.
-So it will be slightly offset.
-Changing the value of division would change this factor.
-And of course we could have another variable here.
-So not so scary after all, right?
-So let’s check the next line.
+So you have some flexibility, but can’t change the actual length of the array.
+To finally access things inside an array we use the bracket notation again.
 {{<highlight c>}}
-squareList[i].transform.localScale *= 1 - (shrink * i);
+	Debug.Log(myGameObjects[0]);
 {{</highlight>}}
-Here we access an item in a list.
-Item `i`.
-We just added that item one line prior and counting lists start at 0.
-So we access exactly the item we just created.
-We then grab the transform component and change the localScale by multiplying it by some value.
-Here we multiply the shrinking by `i` again.
-So the later the comes in the list, the smaller it will be.

-So next up:
+This would print the first object in the Array to the console.
+As we said earlier, counting always starts with `0`!
+So now let’s look at actually making use of this:
 {{<highlight c>}}
-squareList[i].GetComponent<MovingAlbers>().multiplier = 1 - ((i+1) * shrink * 2);
+    public GameObject myPrefab;
+    private GameObject[] myGameObjects;
+    public int arraySize = 5;
+    // Start is called before the first frame update void Start()
+    {
+        myGameObjects = new GameObject[arraySize];
+        for(int i = 0; i < arraySize; i++)
+        {
+            myGameObjects[i] = Instantiate(myPrefab, Vector3.up * i, Quaternion.identity);
+        }
+    }
 {{</highlight>}}
-Here we again access an item in the List based on `i`.
-Now we access our MovingAlbers script and change the multiplier (which was a scaling factor on movement range).
-Here again we use `i` and our shrink value to modify the values.
+This code incorporates everything we have covered so far.
+We first create a variable for a prefab.
+We then create a variable for an array of Gameobjects and also create a variable for the size of the array.
+In `Start()` we then initialize the array to the size of the variable.
+Henceforth it can hold five objects right now.
+But at the moment all slots are empty.
+Next we create a *for loop* and it’s condition is that our initializer is smaller than our `arraySize` variable.
+During the loop we access each slot of the list by it’s number, using the iterator.
+We also use the iterator as an multiplier for the position, thus shifting each object up by one.
+Add result here
+This might seem complicated at first, but it’s not too bad, once you have created a few arrays and written a few for loops.
+It’s also very, very powerful!
+As you can image we could easily set the value for our `arraySize` to `10`, `100` or even a thousand.
+Think about how long it would take to create a hundred of these cuboids by hand!
+Before we take this concept even further, I suggest you try to recreate some of the examples we did in earlier chapters using arrays and for loops.
+Maybe you can also come up with new variations.
+Add in three examples with Scripts applied to prefabs

+All of these use the idea of having the behavior attached to the prefab itself.
+This can, or can not be the most practical way to go.
+We could also handle all of this directly through one script.
+Or we could add the behavior at runtime to the cuboid prefabs.
+In our case of some moving cuboids, all approaches could be equally fine and the way you implement this really comes down to taste.
+In more complex situations there might be a stronger indication to where a script is placed in a useful fashion.
+I want to show you the other possibilities not only for the sake of completeness but also because it allows us to discuss script interaction.
+Thus far all of our scripts were self contained little programs.
+They had no way of interacting or properly with one another.
+The great thing in this is, you could already know how to do this, you might just not be aware of that.
 {{<highlight c>}}
+using UnityEngine;

+public class Tests : MonoBehaviour
+{
+    public GameObject myPrefab;
+    private GameObject[] myGameObjects;
+    public int arraySize = 5;
+    // Start is called before the first frame update void Start()
+    {
+        myGameObjects = new GameObject[arraySize];
-squareList[i].GetComponent<Renderer>().material.color = myColors.Evaluate((float)(i+1)/(float)numberOfSquares);
+        myGameObjects[0].transform.position = Vector3.zero;

+        for(int i = 0; i < arraySize; i++)
+        {
+            myGameObjects[i] = Instantiate(myPrefab, Vector3.up * i, Quaternion.identity);
+            myGameObjects[i].AddComponent<Cuboid_MovingUp>();
+        }
+    }
+}
 {{</highlight>}}
-Finally we set the Color of the squares by evaluating a Gradient.
-Gradient Evaluation is done by defining a number between 0 and 1.
-So we divide the current value of `i` by the number of squares we are going to create.
-Because both of the values are integers, we need to convert them using `(float)`.
-Otherwise we would get an integer back and that would not be helpful of course.
-Once you have set this up, make sure to define a Gradient in the UnityEditor.
-Otherwise it will have just one color and you will go bug hunting for nothing...
-(I’ve been there...)
+This is based on the script we discussed earlier.
+Yet this one assumes you don’t have a script attached to your prefab.
+Thus what we do is attach our behavior at runtime.
+Using `AddComponent<>()` we can add any script or component Unity offers.
+Any script you have created in your project can simply be added here.
+So this script could handle all of your variants.
+All you needed to do was to change the component you add.

+Lists